-Atlanta's Hartsfield-Jackson International world's Airport remained the busiest passenger airport in 2009 with nearly 88 million passengers.
+Atlanta's Hartsfield-Jackson International Airport remained the world's busiest passenger airport in 2009 with nearly 88 million passengers.
 Atlanta was followed by London Heathrow (LHR) and then Beijing Capital International Airport (PEK) which jumped up five places on the overall rankings as it reported an increase of nearly 17% in passenger traffic in 2009 (highest growth rate of any airport).
 China also had two other airports ranked among the top 30 airports (Hong Kong International (HKG) and Guangzhou Baiyun International Airport (CAN)).
 Hong Kong International had 45.6 million passengers while Guangzhou Baiyun International Airport served over 37 million passengers in 2009 (an almost 11% increase over the year).
-Los Angeles International Airport (LAX) was the 7th busiest airport in the